- About PS&F

 Remember, however, that for new variable hour employees, coverage must begin no later than 13 months (plus a fraction of a month) after the hire date, so an employer could not impose a 12 month measurement period plus a full 90-day waiting period.

 If a new full-time employee does not qualify as a variable hour or seasonal employee then the employer may not impose any more than a 90 day waiting period.

 Summary and Open Issues

 Notices 2012-58 and 2012-59 provide valuable guidance on employers’ options for defining full-time status, however, a number of questions remain to be answered.
 The IRS has requested comments on a number of these issues including how the measurement period approach may (or may not) be applied to high turnover positions.
-Under the current guidance it does not appear that an employer is allowed to impose a measurement period on newly hired full-time employees just because the position has a high turnover rate.
+Under the current guidance, it does not appear that an employer is allowed to impose a measurement period on newly hired full-time employees just because the position has a high turnover rate.

-Obviously if an employer’s workforce is made up principally of full-time employees with very little variability in work hours, these rules will be of little use or interest.
-However, many employers with a significant number of variable hour or seasonal employees will find the safe harbor described here to be of utmost importance.
+Obviously, if an employer’s workforce is made up principally of full-time employees with very little variability in work hours, these rules will be of little use or interest.
+However, many employers with a significant number of a variable hour or seasonal employees will find the safe harbor described here to be of utmost importance.
 Careful definition of full-time status could result in a significant reduction in the number of employees required to be offered coverage, and a decrease in the risk of potential employer penalties.